Quantum metrology with linear Lie algebra parameterisations: Simplifying computation of the variance

-Once we have the tangent vector, the next step is to use this to compute the quantum Fisher information.
 In the case of a pure state, the Fisher information is given by the variance of $\mathcal{V}$, with respect to the initial state at the start of the interaction.
-Since the tangent vector is an element of the Lie algebra, \cref{eq:FisherGeneratorGeneralForm} will evaluate to
+Since the tangent vector is an element of the Lie algebra, we will have

-for some coefficients $v_j$ which depend on both $\theta$ and the interaction time $T$.
-The variance of \cref{eq:GeneratorExpansion} is
+for some coefficients $v_j$ which depend on both $\theta$ and the interaction time $t$.
+The variance of \cref{eq:GeneratorExpansion} is defined as

 where $\langle\cdot\rangle$ denotes the expectation value with respect to the initial state, and we have now made sums explicit.
 Expanding this gives

 Note that the sum $\sum_{j<k}$ is over all distinct pairs $(j,k)$ where $j$ is less than $k$.
 Let us define the symmetrised covariance between two operators: